-TABE Practice Test and Study Guide 2023 (UPDATED): Check our sample TABE question answers.
+TABE Practice Test and Study Guide 2024 (UPDATED): Check our sample TABE question answers.
 You can download it in a printable PDF.
-Our TABE Practice Test is available in two formats one is an online test and another is offline (worksheet) based.
+Our TABE Practice Test is available in two formats one is an online test and another is offline (worksheet).

 Effective January 3, 2019, the TABE Reading is no longer required for remediation for the Nursing program.
 Use of the TABE Reading is optional, but recommended, for Nursing students.